Shi-web/filedirecsize/README.md

-Here's a `README.md` file for your directory space calculation script:

----

 # Directory Space Calculator

 This Python script calculates the total size of all files within a specified directory (including its subdirectories).
 It's a simple tool that recursively traverses a directory and sums up the sizes of all contained files.